 Many people who become dependent on alcohol, they sometimes drink alone or hide while drinking.
 Some become ashamed or guilty about their drinking habits.
 Others may become defensive when friends or family approach them about unhealthy drinking patterns.
 Alcohol dependence can make people feel alone, depressed, and anxious.
 It can also cause sleeping problems and unhealthy eating habits.

 When people who are dependent on alcohol stop consuming the substance, they deal with the symptoms of withdrawal.
-These symptoms can make the person feel extremely uncomfortable.
+These symptoms can make a person feel extremely uncomfortable.
 Withdrawal can be so intense that it drives people to start drinking again just to quiet the symptoms.
 When the body becomes physically dependent on alcohol, it becomes used to operating under the influence of alcohol.
 So, if a person stops drinking for a while, the body goes into somewhat of a shock as it craves alcohol.
 The person may experience headaches, nausea, vomiting, and excessive sweating.
-Other symptoms might include shaking or hallucinations.
+Other symptoms which may occur during an alcohol detox might include shaking or hallucinations.

 The symptoms of withdrawal are very serious and can be quite extreme.
 That’s why it’s important to seek professional help when working to overcome alcohol dependence.
 Here at Diablo Valley Drug & Alcohol Services, we understand the challenges that people face as they end alcohol use and abuse.
 It can be hard to change your lifestyle after you’ve been physically or physiologically dependent on alcohol for a while.
 But, through our outpatient drug detox program, we help people to find their way to a new life.
 Since the program is outpatient, it allows people to continue with school or work and family responsibilities.
 Detoxing from alcohol use does not have to be a long, difficult, and painful process.
 Diablo Valley works to make it a comfortable and helpful journey for you.
 So, if you would like to become free from alcohol dependence, just contact us today.